Professor Christine Ferguson, Principal Investigator

 Dr Efram Sera-Shriar, Co-Investigator

-Efram Sera-Shriar is Senior Researcher and Research Grants Manager for the Science Museum Group, where he is responsible for leading and developing all grant-based research across the organisation.
+Efram Sera-Shriar is an Associate Professor in the History and Culture of the English-Speaking World at the University of Copenhagen, and Associate Director of Research for the Centre for Nineteenth-Century Studies International at Durham University.
 His research focuses on five main areas: context of Victorian science; global histories of race; historical anthropology and Indigenous studies; cultures of science and religion – especially occultism, witchcraft and esotericism; and material studies of cultures.
 His books include The Making of British Anthropology, 1813-1871 (2013), and Historicizing Humans: Deep Time, Evolution, and Race in Nineteenth-Century British Sciences (2018).
 Since 2006 he has also been a senior editor for The Correspondences of John Tyndall.
 His current book project Psychic Investigators: Anthropology, Modern Spiritualism, and Credible Witnessing in the Late Victorian Age, which is under contract with University of Pittsburgh Press, provides an important new historical narrative on British anthropology’s engagement with psychical research during the closing decades of the nineteenth century.
-He is also the Principal Investigator of the Science of Ghosts Project, funded by the Leeds Centre for Victorian Studies, and co-editing with Christine Ferguson the forthcoming special issue, Science and Spiritualism in Historical Perspective, 1848-1914, which will be published in the peer-reviewed journal, Aries.
+He is also the Principal Investigator of the Science of Ghosts Project, funded by the Leeds Centre for Victorian Studies, and co-editing with Christine Ferguson the forthcoming special issue Science and Spiritualism in Historical Perspective, 1848-1914 which will be published in the peer-reviewed journal Aries.